Multi-Grade Deep Learning for Partial Differential Equations with Applications to the Burgers Equation: Multi-Grade Deep Learning

-where ``$\circ$" denotes the composition operator and $\mathcal{H}_{k_1-1}^{1*}$ is the network $\mathcal{N}_{k_1}^*$ without the output layer.
-We illustrate in Figure \ref{fig:multi_grade_network} the network structure of grade 1 and grade 2.
+Equation \eqref{Def:u-2} indicates that the output of the last hidden layer of the grade 1 network, $\mathcal{H}_{k_1 - 1}^{1*}$, serves as the input to the grade 2 network $\mathcal{N}_{k_2}$.
+In other words, in grade 2, we use a new shallow network $\mathcal{N}_{k_2}$ composed with the shallow network $\mathcal{H}_{k_1 - 1}^{1*}$ trained in grade 1 as an ``adaptive basis'' to learn higher-scale information left in the residue of grade 1.
+In this way, on one hand, we only train a shallow network and on the other hand, the new shallow network composed with the old shallow network learned in grade enhances its expressiveness.
+We illustrate in Figure \ref{fig:multi_grade_network} the network structure of grades 1 and 2, with the trainable weight parameters highlighted in yellow.
 From the construction process of a multi-grade network, it can be seen that traditional fully connected neural networks can be viewed as single-grade learning (SGL).